 I feel it’s OK.
 That they aren’t drinking to hurt me.
 They are drinking for their own reasons.
 I feel lighter.

 As you can tell, I came to the conclusion that drinking is not bad, and neither is the person doing it.
 I found out that in one situation with one person, it was bad.
 But I created a boundary that generalized that belief over all the close people in my life.
 Having this boundary not only didn’t serve me, but basically almost destroyed any relationships I had.

 I chose to revisit the boundary that said, If you love me, you won’t drink.
-And simply deleted it.
-Well, it was simple in the sense that now that I realized that the belief I had didn’t pertain to any other situation than the time it was created, I could let it go.
-And therefore, did not need to build a wall of protection around me.
-That boundary disappeared, and the tension went away.
+Then I simply deleted it.
+Well, it was “simple” in the sense that now that I realized that the belief I had didn’t pertain to any other situation than the time it was created, I could let it go.
+Therefore, I did not need to build a wall of protection around me.
+That boundary disappeared and the tension went away.

-Next we’ll talk about honoring your boundaries.
-You have all these boundaries inside you that dictate much of your behavior in life, it’s time to be the courageous guardian of your castle.
-This is where you honor and defend your castle walls, only letting those you trust through the gate.
+Next, I’ll go over honoring your boundaries.
+You have all these boundaries inside you that dictate much of your behavior in life so it’s time to be the courageous guardian of your castle.
+This is where you honor and defend your proverbial castle walls, only letting those you trust through the gate.